 Dry coughs can be uncomfortable.
 However, there are a variety of over-the-counter (OTC) medications available at your local drugstore that may help ease your cough.

-Decongestants are over-the-counter (OTC) medications that treat congestion in the nose and sinuses.
+Decongestants are OTC medications that treat congestion in the nose and sinuses.

 When you contract a virus, such as the common cold, the lining of your nose swells up and blocks the passage of air.
 Decongestants work by constricting blood vessels in the nose, which reduces blood flow to the swollen tissue.

 As the swelling subsides, it becomes easier to breathe.
 Decongestants may also help reduce postnasal drip.

 Several types of decongestants are available, but the most common brand name decongestants in the United States include:

 It’s recommended that children under age 12 don’t take decongestants.
 The risk of dangerous side effects is too high.
 Decongestants should never be given to children under 2 because of serious complications such as seizures and rapid heart rate.

 If you’re looking for a cold medicine for your child, never give them one meant for adults.
 Instead, choose an OTC medication specifically formulated for children, and follow the manufacturer’s instructions or talk with your doctor.